-Expensive juicers, high-power blender, catering-quality food processor, cheap hand blender, dehydrator, spiraliser, mandoline, the list goes on…
+Expensive juicer, high-power blender, catering-quality food processor, cheap hand blender, dehydrator, spiraliser, mandoline, the list goes on …

 How to choose a good quality knife

-3. The knife should just feel good in your hand in terms of the weight distribution, this is more a personal preference.
+- The knife should just feel good in your hand in terms of the weight distribution.
+This is more a personal preference.

-4. It seems obvious but it’s worth mentioning that your knife should be as sharp as possible.
-I’m going to be recommending some knives later on that I know are very sharp and will stay that way if you look after them.
+- It seems obvious, but it’s worth mentioning that your knife should be as sharp as possible.
+I’m going to recommend some knives later on that I know are very sharp and will stay that way if you look after them.